 Living in Marina Vallarta

 Marina Vallarta is the first neighborhood as you head south from the airport.
-It’s literally right across from the runway and just off the main highway, but it feels worlds apart.
+It’s right across from the runway and just off the main highway, but it feels worlds apart.

 With a new wave of snowbirds coming to Banderas Bay to escape the harsh winters up north, a new luxury neighborhood was created.